Overview

 Fees

 Please note that there may be additional fees associated with crypto-collateralized loan activity.
-Any fees that are not already represented on your transactions can be added as manual "send" transactions to reflect these additional disposals of crypto.
+Any fees that are not already represented on your transactions can be added as manual "send" transactions to reflect these additional disposals of crypto and be tagged as Interest expense to represent the payment towards the interest of a loan.

 Example Loan Liquidation Scenario